-Four Ways To Motivate Your Ass in the Gym!
+Four Ways To Motivate Athletes in the Gym!

-New Year’s resolutions have been established, we are two weeks into the New Year and already you are second-guessing your commitment.
-You are wondering if this resolution is actually for you.
-Do you really need to get to the gym?
-Do you really want to increase your squats?
-How about that brutal cardio, isn’t that HARD!?!?!
-All of these thoughts are popping in and out of your brain while you are contemplating the effectiveness of your goal setting and even life existence!
+Lifting schedules have been established, you are two weeks into training and you are already reviewing your roster wondering why so many athletes struggle with off-season commitment.
+Do you they know the impact lifting will have on their speed, power, and agility?
+How about game scenarios, isn't that HARD!?!?!
+All of these thoughts are popping in and out of your brain while you are contemplating the effectiveness of your goal setting and even coaching!

 I truly believe that many individuals get stuck regarding their own personal progression because we struggle tremendously to just find motivation.
 We sit back and wonder what life would be like on the other side but we rarely take that and turn it into action.